macconnn/javaLineBot/README.md

 ### instll ngrok
-Use ngrok let LineBot can connect to your own server listening 8080 port (server default port)
+Use ngrok let LineBot can connect to your own server
+listening to 8080 port (server default port)
 ```
 ngrok http 8080
 ```